alodish/alias-analysis/README.md

 Check out the [notebook](https://github.com/alodish/alias-analysis/blob/main/alias-analysis.ipynb) in this directory to see results.

-I had hoped to share all of my .pkl files, but they are far too large.
 The text files are available [here](https://github.com/stanfordnlp/GloVe).

 After downloading the text file(s) of your chosing, feel free to use the pickle-dicts.py file to convert them all to Pickle files.